MV Matanuska

 You must remember fuel was changing,

-From Leaded to Unleaded, and if you used to the wrong kind
+From Leaded to Unleaded, and if you have used the wrong kind

 Your new catalytic converter would clog up.